GARNISHEE ORDER

 - Garnishee Order applies only to those accounts of Judgement Debtor which have credit balance.

-- Garnishee Order issued in a single name does not apply to accounts in the joint names of judgement debtor with another person(s).
-But if Garnishee Order is issued in joint names, it will apply to individual accounts also of the same debtors.
-When Garnishee Order is in the name of a partner it will not apply to partnership account but when Garnishee Order is in the name of firm, accounts of individual partners are covered.
+- Garnishee Order issued in a single name does not apply to accounts in the joint names of judgment debtor with another person(s).
+But if the Garnishee Order is issued in joint names, it will apply to individual accounts also of the same debtors.
+When Garnishee Order is in the name of a partner it will not apply to a partnership account but when Garnishee Order is in the name of firm, accounts of individual partners are covered.

 Where neither the garnishee makes the payment into the court, as ordered, nor appears and shows any cause in answer to the notice, the court may order the garnishee to comply with such notice as if such order were a decree against him.
 The costs of the garnishee proceedings are at the discretion of the court.
 Orders passed in garnishee proceedings are appealable as Decrees.